 When you go to work, you want to know your employer is doing everything they can to keep you and your colleagues are as safe as possible.
 Under the Health and Safety at Work etc Act 1974 and associated regulations, employers have a duty to protect the health, safety and welfare of their employees and other people who might be affected by their business.

-Your employer should make that sure you and other employees are protected from anything that could cause you harm, including controlling any risks to injury or health that could be caused by your work.
+Your employer should take all reasonable measures to make sure that you and other employees are protected from anything that could cause you harm, including controlling any risks to injury or health that could be caused by your work environment.
 For example, this might include making sure machinery is safely maintained, and that you’re provided with protective clothing and washing facilities.

-If your employer has failed to uphold their duty of care, and you’ve been injured as a result, then you have every right to make a personal injury claim to cover the costs your injury has caused, as well as the impact it’s had on your life.
+If your employer fails to uphold their duty of care, and you’ve been injured as a result, then you have every right to make a personal injury claim to cover the costs your injury has caused, as well as the impact it’s had on your life.